• Skip to main content

 • Flipboard

 One of my favorite parts of the holiday season is how amazing the house always smells – the fresh Christmas tree, the baking holiday cookies and treats, cinnamon scented pine cones, and more.
 Another favorite scent in our house comes from fresh, homemade stovetop potpourri.
-Made with ingredients like fresh cranberries, oranges, and cinnamon sticks, this holiday stovetop potpourri recipe creates the perfect aroma for this time of year- sweet, cinnamon, and just exuding Christmas.
+Made with ingredients like fresh cranberries, oranges, and cinnamon sticks, this holiday stovetop potpourri recipe creates the perfect aroma for this time of year- sweet, cinnamon, and just exluding Christmas.

 Stovetop Holiday Potpourri Recipe